keithalewis/MATHG5260/README.md

 To do the homework for lesson _n_ go to Team Explorer/Home/Branches and select **hw**_n_ and create a new branch called **hw**_n_**-**_uni_ where _uni_ is your id/git account name.

+The `README.md` file will contain instructions for the homework.